vertigojones/lucena-store-app/README.md

 This is a prototype for the soon-to-be-released store page for Lucena Research.

+Please not that this app is still in development, and you will probably find random bugs crawling around.

 ## Bundle Instructions

 To clone and install using git: